This summer we visited Notre Dame University for an information session and campus tour. Here are my impressions from the visit.

 We walked out of the Hesburgh Library and saw Touchdown Jesus.
 Touchdown Jesus is about 150 feet tall and is making this notion with his hands: \ _/.
 He looks down at the reflection pool which is a whopping 4 inches.
 So deep that fish could drown in it.

 Kathy has fallen into the pool which she recommends you don’t do.
-Right before the big game, the footballers will throw a party and get super drunk and dress up and at 7 am, they run around in the pool.
+Right before the big game, the footballers will throw a party, get super drunk, dress up and at 7 am, and run around in the pool.

 There are other parties too based on different sports teams you’re involved in such as sports, alumni, clubs, etc…